Shirish-Kumar/Shirish-Kumar/README.md

 ## Hello, I'm Shirish 👋

 I am an Electrical Engineer who is interested in automation and analytics.
+Contact me through [Email](shirishkumar226@gmail.com) and [linkedin](https://www.linkedin.com/in/shirish-kumar-/).

 ### About Me